-- 1. Understand what Human Resource Management (HRM) is and its importance. - 2.
+- 1. Understand Human Resource Management (HRM) and its importance. - 2.
 Define HRM competencies, functions, and framework - 3.
-Understand importance of recruiting and development - 4.
+Understand the importance of recruiting and development - 4.
 Understand essential elements of the recruiting process - 5.
 Describe the critical aspects of the performance management process - 6.
 Describe the training and development process - 7.
 Understand essential aspects of career management - 8.
 Understanding essential aspects of compensation management and strategy - 9.
 Know the factors involved in ensuring compensation equity - 10.
 Understand legal considerations in compensation - 11.
 Describe methods of job evaluation and designing pay plans - 12.
-Understand the concept of employ relations and the key aspects effecting it. - 13.
-Understand the essential elements of open and honest communications, fair treatment, ethical workplaces, and discipline and due process. - 14.
-Understand the legal framework and the main types of laws relating to Human Resource Management and the main obligations employers and employees have for complying with them.
+Understand the concept of employment relations and its key aspects. - 13.
+Understand the essential elements of open and honest communications, fair treatment, ethical workplaces, discipline, and due process. - 14.
+Understand the legal framework, the main types of laws relating to Human Resource Management, and the main obligations employers and employees have for complying with them.

-Introduction to Human Resource Management (HRM)
+Section 1: Introduction to Human Resource Management (HRM)

-- + Introduction to HRM
+- Introduction to HRM

-- + Importance of HRM
+- Importance of HRM

-- + HRM competencies and functions
+- HRM competencies and functions

-- + HRM Framework
+- HRM Framework

-Recruiting & Talent Management
+Section 2: Recruiting & Talent Management

-- + Strategic importance - + Recruiting process and integration with other factors
+- Strategic importance

+- Recruiting process and integration with other factors

-- + Job analysis - + Recruiting sources and methods
+- Job analysis

+- Recruiting sources and methods

-Performance Management
+Section 3: Performance Management

-- + Performance management system
+- Performance management system

-- + Training and development
+- Training and development

-- + Career management
+- Career management